garyjmac/mock-json-server/README.md

   - Subsequent GET with Poem UUID/ID to get Poem Text.
 - Quotes:
   - Standard JSON-Server CRUD on quotes, GET, POST for example

-## Target Deployment is K8s

-Dockerfile with local Docker to test